e3nn/e3nn.github.io/index.md

   * <strong>Daniel E. Worrall, Stephan J. Garbin, Daniyar Turmukhambetov, Gabriel J. Brostow</strong>
   * SE(2) Equivariant networks

-If there are any papers that you think should be on this list but are missing, please email Tess `tsmidt at lbl gov` with a citation and description that matches the examples above.
+If there are any papers that you think should be on this list but are missing, please email Tess `tess@e3nn.org`  with a citation and description that matches the examples above.

 ## Slack {#slack}
 The `e3nn` developers and several collaborators discuss ideas and help each other out with projects via Slack.
-If you'd like to join the Slack, please send an email to Tess `tsmidt at lbl gov`.
+If you'd like to join the Slack, please send an email to Tess `tess@e3nn.org`.

 ## Recurring Meetings / Events {#recurring}
 `e3nn` has two recurring monthly meetings in addition to other events on our [calendar](#calendar).
 * A monthly developers / collaboration 1.5 hour meeting on the first Wednesday of every month (typically) at 10 am Pacific Time.
 We typically go around and each give a brief update on what we've been working on and if there are any difficulties we are running into.
 * A monthly tutorials / documentation hackathon on the second Wednesday of every month starting at 10 am Pacific Time and ending around 6 pm Pacific Time.
 This is a great opportunity to ask questions.

 <strong>Everyone is welcome to join these meetings -- yes, that means you!</strong> The meeting links are in the calendar events show below.
-Feel free to reach out to Tess `tsmidt at lbl gov` to introduce yourself if you are new to joining the meetings.
+Feel free to reach out to `support@e3nn.org` to introduce yourself if you are new to joining the meetings.

 # Calendar {#calendar}
 ## with Upcoming Tutorials / Meetings / Hackathons